Iadvd/RetrocomputingZXSpectrum/README.md

 Besides, our application and the adapted games can be played in a real ZX Spectrum using a Spectranet peripheral, so you can play wireless using a real ZX Spectrum machine and not an emulation.
 We think that this is an interesting and new approach.

-# The Android TCP/IP Virtual Joystick application is now Spectranet 8-bit Network File System compatible!
+# The Android TCP/IP Virtual Joystick application is Spectranet 8-bit Network File System compatible

 Yes!!
 The Android TCP/IP Virtual Joystick has a 8-bit Spectranet-compatible local network File Server.
 Please check the details in this link: